joyelkhan/Audio-Only-for-YouTube---Elite-Suite/INSTALLATION.md

 If you want to remove the extension:

 1. Go to `chrome://extensions/`
-2. Find "Audio Only for YouTube™ - Elite Edition"
+2. Find "YouTube Audio Player - Background Play & Data Saver"
-3. Click **"Remove"**
+3. Click **"Remove"
 4. Confirm the removal

 ---